lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_3.png)

-The second tutorial takes the framework in Tutorial Step 1 and add face detection and labeling to processed images.
+The second tutorial takes the framework in Tutorial Step 1 and adds face detection and labeling to processed images.
 This step shows how an inference model has been added to use the Inference Engine to run the model on hardware.
 We will also learn how to specify which device the model is run on: CPU, GPU,  the Myriad.

 [Face Detection Tutorial Step 2](./step_2/Readme.md)